 Satisfactory Academic Progress Policy

-The guidelines have been revised for 2014.
+The guidelines have been revised.

 Direct Loan Subsidized Loan Time Limitation

 If you received your first federal student loan after June 30, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
 In general, you may not receive Direct Subsidized Loans for more than 150% of the published length of your program.
 This is called your “maximum eligibility period.”
 To track your federal loans go to https://nslds.ed.gov.

 There is a limit to the total amount of Federal Pell Grant that a student may receive, which is equivalent of 6 school years.
 To track Pell Grant history go to https://nslds.ed.gov.